santhosh-kumar/ContextualMultiCameraTracker/README.md

 In order to runthe tracker, use the following command:

-i) Set the dataset path and specify the number of objects in: setup.m

-ii) Finally, run:
+i) Configure the tracker in @Config/Config.m:

-main.m
+ii) Run the tracker: main.m

 Dataset
 ------------
-Download the sample dataset archive from:
+Download the sample dataset archive in a supported format from:

 ### Contact ###
 [1] Santhoshkumar Sunderrajan( santhosh@ece.ucsb.edu)